New electric cars 2020

 Citroen C4 EV

-When it was first revealed earlier this year, the Peugeot e-208 caught the attention of the motoring world with its stylish, sporty design.
+When it was first revealed in 2019, the Peugeot e-208 caught the attention of the motoring world with its stylish, sporty design.
 Whether or not that translates into sales remains to be seen, but reservations are already open and first deliveries will take place early in 2020: when it arrives, the e-208 will offer 211 miles of range from a 50kWh battery, with a 134bhp electric motor promising punchy performance on urban roads.
 It’ll be compatible with 100kW rapid charging too, with an 80% top-up expected to take just half an hour.

-The Spanish manufacturer has confirmed that its all-new, electric SEAT el-Born will join its range in 2020, based on the Volkswagen Group’s MEB platform, which will also underpin the Volkswagen ID.3.
-It has been confirmed that the new electric SEAT will have an effective range of around 260 miles from a 62kWh battery, with a 0-62mph figure of 7.5 seconds and 100kW rapid charging replenishing the battery in some 47 minutes.
+The Spanish manufacturer has confirmed that its all-new, electric SEAT el-Born will join its range in 2020, based on Volkswagen Group’s MEB platform, which will also underpin the Volkswagen ID.3.
+It has been announced that the new electric SEAT will have an effective range of around 260 miles from a 62kWh battery, with a 0-62mph figure of 7.5 seconds and 100kW rapid charging replenishing the battery in some 47 minutes.
 Prices have yet to be confirmed, but we’re hoping to see something in the region of £25,000.

 New Tesla Roadster